Leslie Flint: Style of mediumship

 The recordings of Flint's séances are now stored at the University of Manitoba.
 The collection contains around 2,000 audiotapes and 300 books.
+An extensive library of Leslie Flint recordings is available at The Leslie Flint Trust website, see External links.

 Alleged fraud

 The photograph depicting the ectoplasm "voice-box" on the shoulder of Flint looked like it was made from cheesecloth and Mary Roach humorously described it as the "aftermath of a cafeteria food fight".

 On 7 May 1948 the psychologist Donald J. West attended a séance at Flint's home.
 West examined the cabinet before the séance and personally attached a tape to Flint's mouth.
 After the séance he examined the tape covering Flint's mouth and it was no longer in line with the indelible marking that he had made.
 West asked Flint for further testing but Flint refused.

 Gladys Lorrimore who attended a séance denied that the supposed "spirit voice" from Flint's direct-voice mediumship was her husband as the voice did not sound anything like her husband.
 Another of Flint's spirit voices was supposed to be from Helena Blavatsky, however the voice had no Russian accent.

-Flint was accused of using prerecorded tapes to produce voices, as well as live accomplices providing a two-way voice channels.
+Flint was accused of using prerecorded tapes to produce voices, as well as live accomplices providing two-way voice channels.
 Parapsychologists from the Society for Psychical Research who attended séances with Flint also claimed he was using ventriloquism to produce the voices that they had heard.

 Researcher Melvin Harris examined the tapes of Flint's direct-voice mediumship and wrote "I have to conclude that his spirits are awfully mixed up.
 His Valentino speaks with a stage French accent – shades of Charles Boyer – while his George Bernard Shaw sounds like an irascible English colonel, with no trace of his precise and memorable soft Irish brogue."
 Harris believed Flint to be a fraud and compared his mediumship to the fraudulent medium William Roy.

 In 1970 William Rauscher and Allen Spraggett attended a sitting with Flint in New York and said that Flint's mediumship was a disaster as the spirit voices sounded exactly like Flint.

 Flint once gave an interview live for the BBC radio.
 He was asked by the interviewer to try to get in contact with spirits but failed the test.